simontaen/Passions/Notes.md

 * Use Apple Example to hide Hairline
 * Another point on the PageController to show that there is something more
 * Hide status bar on timeline, it scrolls under it.
+* tapping on a fav artists, the user might think it goes to the timeline (but it could just be b/c it did NOT go to ArtistInfo at that point)

 # 2.0